libretro/docs/docs/library/beetle_psx.md

 </center>

-!!! attention
-	The 'Memcard 0 method' core option needs to be set to 'mednafen' for the 'Shared memcards' core option to function properly.

 - **Increase CD loading speed** [beetle_psx_cd_fastload] (**2x (native)**/4x/6x/8x/10x/12x/14x)

+	Can greatly reduce the loading times in games.

-	An **experimental** feature, may not work correctly in all games.
-Some games may break if you set them past a certain speed.
-Can greatly reduce the loading times on games.
+	**May not work correctly in all games.
+Some games may break if you set them past a certain speed.**

 ## User 1 - 8 device types